Last Updated on

 Naples, in the South of Italy, has something for everyone.
 If you love nature, then you shouldn’t miss the chance to hike to the top of the world famous Mount Vesuvius, a dormant volcano: the Gulf of Naples seen from above is absolutely beautiful!

-For those who like to explore a new area through its food, then defintely try that in Naples, the city where pizza was invented!
+For those who like to explore a new area through its food, then definitely try that in Naples, the city where pizza was invented!
 This region has the highest number of traditional recipes in Italy… and top ingredients like mozzarella di bufala or fresh ricotta cheese.
+Pizza is one of the best things about Italy!

 The many spas in Naples also offer a relaxing haven for those who need to unwind, away from the huge crowds.
 Those on the Posillipo hill, in particular, overlook the harbor and the Gulf of Naples, offering the best experience ever!